Magnesium: How & Why To Get More In Your Diet

 Kale: Add this superfood to your smoothie, combine it in a salad or bake it in the oven to make healthy kale chips.

 Dark chocolate: There are also some magnesium-rich foods that you might surprise you — like chocolate!
-Dark chocolate is packed with magnesium, as well as iron, copper and manganese.
+Dark chocolate has many benefits and is packed with magnesium, as well as iron, copper and manganese.
 It contains prebiotic fibre that ‘feeds’ your healthy gut bacteria, while the antioxidants offer enriching properties, neutralising free radicals, the harmful molecules that are anti-ageing culprits.

 Yes, eating dark chocolate can prevent cell damage and disease!